Living

 5. Settle Final Bill: Pay any outstanding balance on your final bill.

-Final recommendations
+Final thoughts

 By understanding the Portuguese electricity and gas markets, comparing providers, exploring bundled service options, and being aware of your rights as a consumer, you can optimize your utility setup and create a comfortable and cost-effective living environment in your new home.